GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   list will fail, possibly far away from the original call site.
 By contrast, a change in return type from List to ImmutableList would be a linkage conflict.
   - Opposite: **Behavior-compatible**.

 - **Version disagreement**: This is a class of failure reported by build systems with strict version checking on.
-The main example is dependency convergence failures when using Maven version enforcer, which checks that all branches of a dependency tree agree on the version of every dependency.
+The main example is dependency convergence failures when using the Maven enforcer plugin, which checks that all branches of a dependency tree agree on the version of every dependency.
 A failure of dependency convergence doesn't guarantee a linkage or behavior conflict, and the passing of a dependency convergence check doesn't guarantee there will be no linkage or behavior conflicts.
 Consequently, version disagreement is a poor